Apodini/Apodini/Documentation/PropertyWrapper/Parameter.md

 *JSON Based APIs*

-This `Component` can be exported as in a JSON based API by sending a POST request to `.../example?emoji=false` or `.../example` to assume the defauilt value.
+This `Component` can be exported as in a JSON based API by sending a POST request to `.../example?emoji=false` or `.../example` to assume the default value.
 The request includes the the following JSON in the body of the HTTP request:
 ```json
 {
     "bird": {